OmarBedawi/my_first_e-store/README.md

 ---
 ## Aim
-The aim of this Django app is to create an interactive interface where users can find out e-Book titles and their relative informations/details.
+The aim of this Django app is to create an interactive interface where users can find out e-Book titles and e-Book readers with useful details.
 With this app a user, can create his/her own profile and, purchase e-Books and eventually e-Book readers.

 ---